saint-james-fr/saint-james-fr/README.md

 <h1><strong>Maxence Robinet</strong></h1>
 <h3><strong>FULLSTACK WEB DEVELOPER</strong></h3>

-Welcome!
+Welcome on my profile!
 My name is Maxence and I'm a web developer from Paris in France.
+I love solving the issues of my clients and offer them the best experience and empowering them with web tools.

 <a href="https://www.maxencerobinet.fr/">
   <img src="https://img.shields.io/badge/PORTFOLIO-8A2BE2?style=for-the-badge" alt="Maxence Robinet portfolio"/>